User Profiles¶

 Changed constraints:

-- Dropped the old UNIQUE(sub) constraint
+- Dropped the old

-- Added UNIQUE(iss, sub) index
+UNIQUE(sub)constraint - Added

 Data backfill: All existing users have iss set to "legacy" to distinguish them from users created after the migration.